HOMEBLOGINQUIRYSEARCH

 The exact cause of brain cancer is unknown.
 However, several risk factors are associated with an increased risk of developing brain cancer, including:

-- Age: The risk of brain cancer increases with age.
-Most brain tumors get diagnosed in people over the age of 60.
+• Age: The risk of brain cancer increases with age.
+Most diagnosed tumors are people over the age of 60.

 Diagnosing Brain Cancer